gbedwell/random_fragment_generation/README.md

 A critical part of any analysis of integration site preferences/biases is a comparison to random integration.
 Perhaps the most unbiased way to generate this random dataset is to produce it <i>in silico</i>.
 Below I will describe the pipeline that I have adapted to generate random fragments of a given genome.
 This pipeline outputs paired-end files (either fasta or fastq) containing genome fragments up to 150 bp in length.
 The generated files can then be aligned to the human genome using any user-preferred aligner.

+All scripts referred to in this overview can be found on [GitHub](https://github.com/gbedwell/random_fragment_generation).

 ## Pipeline Overview